Isle of Wight: Early medieval period

-Norman Conquest – 11th century
+Norman Conquest to 18th century

 The Norman Conquest of 1066 created the position of Lord of the Isle of Wight; the island was given by William the Conqueror to his kinsman William FitzOsbern.
 Carisbrooke Priory and the fort of Carisbrooke Castle were then founded.
 Allegiance was sworn to FitzOsbern rather than the king; the Lordship was subsequently granted to the de Redvers family by Henry I after his succession in 1100.

 For nearly 200 years the island was a semi-independent feudal fiefdom, with the de Redvers family ruling from Carisbrooke.
 The final private owner was the Countess Isabella de Fortibus, who, on her deathbed in 1293, was persuaded to sell it to Edward I. Subsequently, the island was under the control of the English Crown and its Lordship a royal appointment.

 The island continued to be attacked from the continent: it was raided in 1374 by the fleet of Castile and in 1377 by French raiders who burned several towns, including Newtown.

 Under Henry VIII, who developed the Royal Navy and its Portsmouth base, the island was fortified at Yarmouth, Cowes, East Cowes, and Sandown.

 The French invasion on 21 July 1545 (famous for the sinking of the Mary Rose on the 19th) was repulsed by local militia.

+On 1 May 1647, Swedish and English ships clashed in a brief skirmish off the island, ending in the Swedish fleet being able to escape.

 During the English Civil War, King Charles I fled to the Isle of Wight, believing he would receive sympathy from Governor Robert Hammond.
 Still, Hammond imprisoned the king in Carisbrooke Castle.

 During the Seven Years' War, the island was a staging post for British troops departing on expeditions against the French coast, such as the Raid on Rochefort.
 During 1759, with a planned French invasion imminent, a large force of soldiers was stationed there.
 The French called off their invasion following the Battle of Quiberon Bay.